icaruszhu/ip-law/README.md

 This course guide is designed by Chen Zhu a.k.a [YALA, Yet Another Legal Academic] (https://icaruszhu.github.io/), who has been teaching IP law at Birmingham Law School since 2014.

 I am grateful to our students who have taken this IP course in the past years.
-Your participation and feedback have helped to make this course grow and mature.
+Your participation and feedback have helped to make this course grow and mature.[^1]

 # Background